Visual Snow FAQ

 This is why in addition to developing viable treatment options, we fund VSS research as well.
 By studying VSS, we gain more knowledge about the condition, which allows more varieties of treatments to be developed and treatments that are currently available to be tailored for maximum efficacy.
 Physicians and researchers may have various approaches and outlooks on VSS.
 However, different perspectives can often be beneficial because it expands the scope of research and potential treatments for VSS.
 We fund a variety of VSS research studies that explore different areas to maximize our efforts and chances of finding solutions.
 Research studies can be found throughout the VSI website.

 Several years ago, there were a handful of people in the medical community who knew that Visual Snow Syndrome was a real condition.
-Everyone else was uniformed and denied its existence.
+Everyone else was uninformed and denied its existence.
 Just as the medical community has grown to accept VSS, it may take some time for the medical community to realize that valid treatment options exist today, which is to be expected.

 Yes, research is ongoing, and scientists are working to better understand the causes, mechanisms, and management of Visual Snow Syndrome (VSS).